apache/druid/docs/ingestion/tasks.md

 > Automatic log file deletion typically works based on the log file's 'modified' timestamp in the back-end store.
 Large clock skews between Druid processes and the long-term store might result in unintended behavior.

+## Configuring task storage sizes

+Tasks sometimes need to use local disk for storage of things while the task is active.
+For example, for realtime ingestion tasks to accept broadcast segments for broadcast joins.
+Or intermediate data sets for Multi-stage Query jobs

+Task storage sizes are configured through a combination of three properties:
+1. `druid.worker.capacity` - i.e. the "number of task slots"
+2. `druid.worker.baseTaskDirs` - i.e. the list of directories to use for task storage.
+3. `druid.worker.baseTaskDirSize` - i.e. the amount of storage to use on each storage location

+While it seems like one task might use multiple directories, only one directory from the list of base directories will be used for any given task, as such, each task is only given a singular directory for scratch space.

+The actual amount of memory assigned to any given task is computed by determining the largest size that enables all task slots to be given an equivalent amount of disk storage.
+For example, with 5 slots, 2 directories (A and B) and a size of 300 GB, 3 slots would be given to directory A, 2 slots to directory B and each slot would be allowed 100 GB

 ## All task types

 ### `index_parallel`